 If you are looking for an app that will calculate the length of your filament spool and the rough cost to print a project, then you’ll need something like The 3D Print Cost Calculator.
-Simply input the required data fields e.g. Filament material, diameter, weight and length of the spool.
-Very handy if your printer does not do this for you via its own software!
+Input the required data fields, e.g. Filament material, diameter, weight and length of the spool.
+Very handy if your printer does not do this for you via its software!

 Top iOS 3D Printing Apps

 eDrawing is a mobile 3D app viewer that has a few niche features included.
 The iOS version holds an advantage or two over its Android counterpart, including augmented reality, this allows you to view a 3D image placed in your surroundings via your mobile camera, you could almost reach out and touch it!

 123D Sculpt is an app by Autodesk, designed for iPad, and you can create/modify 3D projects, then upload to Autodesk’s Cloud storage to print or share.
 There is also an Android version, but the iPad may be the way to go with this one.